DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P01/12372/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it checks and sees if object with a length width and hight can fit into a 20x20x20 suitcase.
+This program is written in C++ and it checks and sees if object with a length width and hight can fit into a 20x20x20 suitcase.

 ### Files